perkinssibyl076/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your coding endeavors.

 First, prioritize your tasks.
 When you're working on a project, it' s important to determine which tasks are most critical to the success of the project.
 By focusing on these tasks first, you can ensure that your code is of high quality and meets the requirements of your project timeline.
 Use a task management tool, such as Trello or Asana, to keep track of tasks and their priorities.

+# 2024-03-13
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, make a list of all the tasks you need to complete, then prioritize them based on their importance and deadlines.
+Next, allocate time for each task, taking into account the complexity and potential obstacles.
+Finally, use task management tools and versions control systems to stay organised and track your progress.
+By following these steps, you will be able to finish your tasks more quickly and with fewer errors.